 But if the incoming surfers integrate into the established circulation and abide by surfings rules, then it leads to happier more functional line ups that can handle larger numbers.

-On the flip side failure to observe etiquette often leads to a quick breakdown and an every man for himself attitude, which leads to anarchy and an unpleasant experience for everyone.
+On the flip side failure to observe etiquette often leads to a quick breakdown and an every man for himself attitude, which leads to anarchy, an unpleasant experience and generally less waves for everyone.
 I’ve seen it literally happen in minutes.

 Lineup rules have been established for decades and are there for safety and so everyone has good time.
 A well organised lineup is usually a lot happier and leads to more waves for everyone than an anarchic lineup – lot’s of people trying to ride every wave and getting in the way.